 Search engine optimization and white-hat SEO tactics are more sustainable and long-term results-focused strategies.
 It isn’t perfect for seeing instant results and could take up to a year to start to take effect.

 But, it is a more sustainable way.
 At the same time, PPC is only short-term, as your keywords are optimized as long as the ad is running.
 Once you have organically optimized your keywords, they will remain this way.

 What is SEO Best for?

 Increasing traffic to your store and increasing conversion rates improve customer experience, increase authority (organic search results have higher click rates), and achieve higher sales.

 For eCommerce promotions and offers, email marketing can be a great help.
-Email campaigns are a series of emails that retailers use to reach out to potential new and existing customers using email marketing software.
+An email drip campaign is a series of emails that retailers use to reach out to potential new and existing customers using email marketing software.
 Content can be distributed in a newsletter or promotional emails, e.g., offering a discount code or limited-time deals.

 Email marketing is still one of the most popular ways to update customers about new products, offers, and promotions.
 The aim is to spread the word, encourage traffic, and optimize your conversion marketing efforts.